Critical recurrence in the real quadratic family: Reduction and outline of proof

 \subsection{Outline of proof of Theorem B}

-The proof of Theorem B will very much rely on the classical parameter exclusion techniques developed by Benedicks and Carleson \cite{BC1,BC2}, complemented with more recent results.
+The proof of Theorem B will rely on the classical parameter exclusion techniques developed by Benedicks and Carleson \cite{BC1,BC2}, complemented with more recent results.
 In particular we allow for perturbation around a parameter in more general position than $a=2$.
 In contrast to the usual application of these techniques, our goal here is the show that what remains after excluding parameters is a set of zero Lebesgue measure.
+One of the key points in our approach is the introduction of unbounded distortion estimates.

-We will carefully study the returns of the critical orbit, simultaneously for maps corresponding to parameters in a suitable interval $\omega \subset [0,2]$, to a small and fixed interval $(-\delta,\delta) = (-e^{-\Delta},e^{-\Delta})$.
-(In fact, we will assume that $\omega \subset [1,2]$ since $[0,1]\smallsetminus \{3/4\} \subset \R$, with $a = 3/4$ being a parabolic parameter.)
+We will carefully study the returns of the critical orbit, simultaneously for maps corresponding to parameters in a suitable interval $\omega \subset [1,2]$, to a small and fixed interval $(-\delta,\delta) = (-e^{-\Delta},e^{-\Delta})$.
 These returns to $(-\delta,\delta)$ will be classified as either \emph{inessential}, \emph{essential}, \emph{escape}, or \emph{complete}.
 Per definition of a complete return, we return close enough to $x = 0$ to be able to remove a large portion of $(-\delta_n,\delta_n)$ in phase space.
 To estimate what is removed in parameter space, we need distortion estimates.
 This will be achieved by i) enforcing a $(\gamma,C)$-Collet--Eckmann condition, and ii) continuously making suitable partitions in phase space: $(-\delta,\delta)$ is subdivided into partition elements $I_r = (e^{-r-1},e^{-r})$ for $r >0$, and $I_r = -I_{-r}$ for $r < 0$.
 Furthermore, each $I_r$ is subdivided into $r^2$ smaller intervals $I_{rl} \subset I_r$, of equal length $\vert I_r\vert/r^2$.
-After partitioning, we consider iterations of each partition element individually, and the proof of Theorem \ref{Theorem_B} will be one by induction.
+After partitioning, we consider iterations of each partition element individually, and the proof of Theorem~\ref{Theorem_B} will be one by induction.